Memory Buckets

 <Note>

-* Bucket names must be unique (case-insensitive — "Work" and "work" are considered the same name)
+* Names must be unique, ignoring case.
+"Work" and "work" count as the same name.

 </Note>